zeromev/zeromev-core/README.md

 ## configure

+Configuration files are needed by each component in order to run.

-Let's configure a template settings file, which we can then copy to each component as we go.
+Let's configure a template settings file, which we can then copy to each component as we go (as an appsettings.json file).

 ```
 nano appsettings.template.json